 Raw cranberries baked up in this coffee cake have a lovely raspberry-like flavor ~ don’t be afraid of them!

-This easy one bowl cranberry cake is based on my super popular Rhubarb Breakfast Cake which so many of you have made and loved.
+This easy one bowl cranberry cake is based on my super popular Rhubarb Breakfast Cakeย

-I’ve always drooled over my friend Mary’s Cranberry Christmas Cake, and it inspired me to create my own.
+So many of you have made and loved that cake I felt we needed a winter version.
+And since I’ve always drooled over my friend Mary’s Cranberry Christmas Cake, that inspired me to create my own.
 We share a passion for fresh cranberries, and I get just as excited for the start of the season as I do with high summer tomatoes or corn.
 Any day now you’re going to see fresh cranberries in your supermarket, and I beg you not to wait for Thanksgiving to enjoy them.
 Grab as many bags as you can fit in your cart, and just like that, you’ve got your holiday baking responsibilities sorted.
-It’s a good feeling 🙂
+It’s a good feeling ๐

 How to freeze cranberries